Mountain Skills Week

 Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
 Mountain Training.

 Beyond the Edge courses are normally non-residential to allow you to select between a thermarest or 5 star hotel as you require.
-However, on this course self catering accommodation in Snowdonia is included for night 3 and we are camping on night 4.
+However, on this course self catering accommodation in Snowdonia is included for night 3 and 4.

 There is lots of accommodation in the Hope Valley and we recommend The Sir William which offers BtE clients a discounted rate (code given on booking) and we often start courses from here.
 There are other local pubs, B&B’s and also YHA’s in the villages of Hathersage, Eyam and Castleton.
 Popular campsites include North Lees under Stanage Edge and Pindale Farm

 You require sufficient fitness to spend several days walking in challenging terrain.